Studying Political Science at Gonzaga offers students a dynamic blend of classical liberal arts education and cutting edge social science.

 Many Political Science majors find majors or minors in International Studies, Environmental Studies and Women's and Gender Studies, excellent complements to their Political Science courses.

-Please contact the department chair, Laura Brunell, at email@example.com for more information.
+Please contact the department chair, Michael Treleaven, at firstname.lastname@example.org for more information.